 It’s the best album since…

 Well, PROMISED LAND.
-I’m just surprised, because this is probably a different band than three years ago.
-They have the look like they did in the ’80s.
+I’m just surprised because this is probably a different band than three years ago.
+They have a look like they did in the ’80s.
 It’s really cool.

-Speaking of A LIGHT IN THE DARK, I was wondering about the title, because “The Dark” kinda goes back to the ’80s and THE DARK album, Is this some kind of connection ?
+Speaking of A LIGHT IN THE DARK, I wondered about the title because “The Dark” kinda goes back to the ’80s and THE DARK album.
+Is this some kind of connection?

-Well, there’s a couple of meanings behind that.
+Well, there are a couple of meanings behind that.
 Number one, it’s actually the 20th anniversary of the release of that album.
 It also signifies that since I’m the only original member, it’s kind of a new starting point for us.
-So it signifies the beginning of something new, and also represents what Metal Church has always been about – like what we were talking about earlier, the Satanic thing.
+So it signifies the beginning of something new and represents what Metal Church has always been about – like what we were talking about earlier, the Satanic thing.
 The metal scene has always been very dark and very Satanic, that kind of thing – we’re not that.
 We’re in it, but we’re not about that.
-That’s kinda where the title came from.
+That’s kind of where the title came from.

-That was something, because most people know that Dave and I didn’t get along well in the last few years at all, after the Masterpeace thing.
-I also wanted to make clear that just because we didn’t get along, I didn’t wish him any ill-will at all.
+That was something because most people know that Dave and I didn’t get along well in the last few years after the Masterpeace thing.
+I also wanted to clarify that just because we didn’t get along, I didn’t wish him any ill-will at all.
 I was also very sad that we didn’t get a chance to mend fences.
 Somebody, if they die, you never get a chance to reconcile or work things out, so that makes things a little bit difficult.

-I’ve heard the promo of your new album so far, and you play a couple of new songs like “Mirror Of Lies”, and they sound really good in the live situation.
-The balance in the studio and on stage is much different for you, because it sounds much tighter on the stage.
+I’ve heard the promo of your new album so far, and you play a couple of new songs like “Mirror Of Lies,” and they sound outstanding in the live situation.
+The balance in the studio and on stage is much different for you because it sounds much tighter on the stage.

-It was a little bit difficult, because unfortunately I didn’t have my actual studio to do it in this time.
+It was a little bit difficult because, unfortunately, I didn’t have my actual studio to do it at this time.
 I had one right after we did Weight of the World, then we went on the road for two years, so I moved out everything.
-When I got back from working with Trans-Siberian Orchestra, and it was time to do the new Metal Church album, and I was looking for a spot to set up the new studio.
-I just set it up temporarily, and that brought alot of problems.
+When I got back from working with Trans-Siberian Orchestra, it was time to do the new Metal Church album, and I was looking for a spot to set up the new studio.
+I just set it up temporarily, and that brought a lot of problems.